 The Chinese are especially sensitive about reputation, he said, because of the Cultural Revolution when so many people were destroyed through baseless public denunciations.

 "China is a series of walls," he said.
 "The Great Wall is a real metaphor.
 You get beyond one wall and there's another.
 It's hard to get the big picture of what's really going on.
 But the rule of law is emerging in China, and anything we can do to promote it will benefit the Chinese people."

 Whether ruling officials will accept all the ideas in the legislation is unclear.
 Lawyers who defend fringe newspapers are sometimes visited at home by the police.
-But the government appreciates that it will not be possible to control information in the future as it could in the past, Abraham noted, and it has a strong interest in exposing local corruption, the origin of many defamation suits.
+But the government appreciates that it will not be possible to control information in the future as it could in the past, Abraham noted, and it has a strong interest in exposing local corruption, the circumstances in which many defamation suits arise.

 "They also understand they need rights of expression to promote a market economy," he said.
 "You have to be able to describe products critically for a market to work well."

 Chinese tort law is patterned on the German civil code.
 "They seem more inclined now to think about common law principles, but I think they will stay a civil law country," he predicted.

 In the future the advisory group will move on to issues of personal liability for personal injury, he said.
 Joining him were Anthony Lewis (the former New York Times columnist); Paul Gerwitz and Robert Post, both from Yale Law School; and Michael Chesterman, an Australian defamation law expert.